AlibabaCloudDocs/ram/intl.en-US/SDK Reference/STS SDK Reference/SDK for Java.md

 ## Example

 The following sample code shows how to call the [AssumeRole](/intl.en-US/API Reference/API Reference (STS)/Operation interfaces/AssumeRole.md) operation of the SDK for Java.
-You can visit [OpenAPI Explorer](https://api.aliyun.com/) to debug other API operations and obtain the related sample code.
+You can visit [OpenAPI Developer Portal](https://next.api.aliyun.com/api/Sts) to debug other API operations and obtain the related sample code.

 ```
 import com.aliyuncs.DefaultAcsClient;